mylukin/ccanywhere/README.md

 ### User-Level Configuration (NEW!)

 CCanywhere now supports user-level configuration stored in `~/.claude/ccanywhere.config.json`.
 This allows you to set default values once and use them across all your projects.

+**🎉 Automatic Initialization**: When you install CCanywhere globally (`npm install -g ccanywhere`), the user configuration file is automatically created with sample values.
+You just need to update it with your actual credentials.

 **Configuration Priority (highest to lowest):**
 1. Environment variables